 Dehydration is the process of removing water from an entity, usually for the purpose of preventing spoilage by bacteria which are sustained by the presence of water, or for the purpose of decreasing the weight of an entity.
 Dehydration is typically accomplished by any of three methods:

-Air-Drying is just that- allowing the material to dry in the most natural of ways, often with the aid of a heat source that when applied to the product, removes [most] of the water which comprises a great deal of most foods.
+Air-Drying is just that- allowing the material to dry in the most natural of ways, often with the aid of a heat source that when applied to the product, removes [most of] the water; a significant element of the composition of most foods.
 This is the simplest and most cost-efficient method of dehydration.
 However, the heat involved in this process is likely to alter the natural characteristics of the food, as would any cooking process.

 RayTM Pilot Plant Freeze Dryer by GEA

 Spray-Drying is the process by which heat is applied to a sprayed liquid solution of the product to be dehydrated, and thereby, a powder is formed and the water is vaporized.
 This process is ideal for foods that are more water based than others, making the air drying process a cumbersome process with sub-prime output.

 Sample Spray Drying Machine by MecKey® Machinery